joelmalone/cow-game/readme.md

 >A sim game where you copy-paste horses until you own everything.

-I challenge you to play it let me know if I hit the mark!
+I challenge you to play it and let me know if I hit the mark!

 ## Attribution